tyler-dane/sleep-easy/README.md

 What now?

-The best option might be to recover from a physical backup that is stored locally or on a separte cloud account.
+The best option might be to recover from a physical backup that is stored locally or on a separate cloud account.
 Unfortunately, many cloud providers do not natively support this sort of backup, and creating them manually can be time-consuming and tedious.
 This program intends to solve this problem by automating backups for many popular cloud services, allowing users to sleep easy again.

 ----